lheritage/axway-open-docs/content/en/docs/central/amplify_relnotes/amplify-central-november-2020-release-notes.md

     * Activity report metrics of the related Endpoints, Catalog Items and Subscriptions for the selected API Service version.
     * Rendering of WSDL and PROTOBUF specifications in addition to OAS2/OAS3.

-### Axway Edge Gateway / AWS / Azure Agents
+### Axway Edge Gateway / AWS Agents

-In order to provide a better visibility of your mutli-type gateway eco system, two sets of agents are provided. agenbts
+In order to provide a better visibility of your mutli-type gateway eco system, two sets of agents are provided.
+These agents collect data from the Gateway (API / traffic) and expose them in AMPLIFY Central, giving you a global vision of your eco system from a single interface.

 The agents includes the following enhancements:

-* A new discovery agent for Azure Gateway with same capabilities as other discovery agent (Edge / AWS).
 * Default behavior when subscribing is now to create unique credentials for each consumer (API Key / oauth credentials).
+Refer to [Subscription workflow](/docs/central/connect-api-manager/subscription-for-the-consumer/)
 * Discovery agent handles log rotation/retention.
+Refer to [logging variables](/docs/central/connect-api-manager/agent-variables)

 ### Mesh governance